EnableX/WebRTC-Python-Open-Source-Application-for-1-to-1-video-chat/readme.md

 When developing a Client Application with EnxRtc.js make sure to include the updated EnxRtc.js polyfills for RTCPeerConnection and getUserMedia otherwise your application will not work in web browsers.

-## 2. Demo
+## 2. Trial

-Visit Demo Zone (https://portal.enablex.io/demo-zone/) to request a Guided Demo or Demo Access to different type of application available there.

-You may also try our Video Meeting and Webinar solutions here: https://enablex.io/vcfree
+Sign up for a free trial https://portal.enablex.io/cpaas/trial-sign-up/ or try our multiparty video chat https://try.enablex.io/

 ## 3. Installation